 I eventually realised that I can, and should, use kpsewhich to confirm that the packages used by each of my T_EX scripts are present.
-After configure has checked for programs, it now checks for all of the stylesheets which I use.
-It then determines which tests cannot be run because a package is not installed.
-If an installed version is broken, running the tests may still drop you to a T_EX commandline.
+After configure has checked for programs, it now checks for example stylesheets to identify which collections of a binary install are needed.